-A pre-construction weed survey was conducted in 2011 along the entire proposed pipeline route (see Section 5.0 of this EA).
+A pre-construction weed survey will be conducted in 2013 along the entire proposed pipeline route (see Section 5.0 of this EA).
 Mitigative measures outlined in this EA are proven and effective industry standard measures to minimize the introduction and spread of weeds.
 It is anticipated that weed introduction and spread arising from the construction of the pipelines will be limited in aerial extent, reversible in the short to medium-term and of low magnitude.